From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 1. Ueno Park – Tokyo:

 An umbrella of cherry blossoms and hanami make Ueno Park the most visited public park in Japan.
 The park was founded in 1873 following the western example of borrowing international practices; a characteristic of the Meiji Period.
-More than 8,800 trees, extensive lengths of shrubs and is home to many species.
+More than 8,800 trees, and extensive lengths of shrubs and is home to many species.

 The park area encloses several museums such as the National Museum of Western Art, the Tokyo Metropolitan Art Museum, the Japan Academy, the Imperial Library and the International Library of Children’s Literature.